Japanese sashiko embroidery: a moment for oneself...

 Embroidery:

-- has a relaxing and anti-stress effect (people who start embroidery report suffering less from stress than before starting the activity, and this is biologically visible with a decrease in stress-related hormones)
+- has a relaxing and anti-stress effect (people who start embroidery report suffering less stress than before starting the activity, and this is biologically visible with a decrease in stress-related hormones)

-- relieves anxiety symptoms, by focusing on the work, one forgets the troubles of daily life
+- relieves anxiety symptoms; by focusing on their work, people forget the worries of daily life

 - stimulates creativity